clarencecastillo/NTUOSS-GitWorkshop/README.md

 \ No newline at end of file
 ```

-The output aboves tells us that we've modified the line `Out of you.` and also inserted the new stanza after it.
-It may not be obvious at first but the reason why `Out of you.` is detected as modified is because we've added an invisible newline character `\n` after it so that we can insert the next stanza.
+You may be surprised that the output aboves tells us that we've also modified the line `Out of you.` although all we did was just insert the new stanza after it.
+It's not be obvious at first but the reason why `Out of you.` is detected as modified is because we've added an invisible newline character `\n` after it so that we can insert the next stanza.

 Commit the staged entries using `git commit` and make sure to provide a commit message using the `-m` flag.